Soares/simplifience.com/post/sample/identity.md

 The more we compound the more the growth goes towards rotating the principle instead of extending it.
 </aside>

+We're creating shorter and shorter right triangles and stacking them on top of each other.
+Sound familiar?

 > Continuous growth which is always perpendicular to the principle is just another way to say "circular motion".

 Woah.
 That's pretty cool. $e^i = (grow\ 1\ i)$ describes circular motion.
 How much circular motion?
 One radius distance.
 The original principle ($1$) is acting as the radius of the circular motion.
 The growth rate is $i$ which is just another name for $1$ at a quarter turn.
 In circular growth the interest never accumulates, it only rotates. $(grow\ 1\ i)$ is one radius-distance of circular movement, also known as "rotation by one radian".